henkbulder/inViewPort/README.md

 inViewPort
 ==========

-jQuert plugin that adds a CSS class to elements when they are in the viewport.
+jQuery plugin that adds a CSS class to selected elements when they are in the viewport.

 Usage: $(selector).inViewPort(options),